-Literature identified through database searching was screened for relevance (Table 1) by 1 author.
+Literature identified through database searching was screened for relevance (see Table 1) by one author.
 In the first level of screening, titles and abstracts were reviewed and the full texts of potentially relevant articles were retrieved.
-The final selection of full-text articles was based on their relevance in addressing the 4 objectives.
+The final selection of full-text articles was based on their relevance in answering the four research questions.